JUMP TO TOPIC:

 Once I pass the exam or evaluations, what next?

 You may refer to yourself as a certification holder.
 You will receive your digital badge through Credly, which can be shared on social media and verified by employers.
 Please refer to the "Use of Your PMI Certification" section of the handbooks for more details.

 How do I schedule a certification exam appointment?

-Once you are eligible, PMI will e-mail you examination scheduling instructions with your eligibility code, which you will need when scheduling your exam appointment at a testing center.
+Once you are eligible, PMI will e-mail you examination scheduling instructions with your eligibility code, which you will need when scheduling your exam appointment at a testing center or online.

 Where will the examination be given?

 All PMI exams are offered at approved Pearson VUE Testing Centers worldwide.
 You can check for locations on Pearson VUE’s website.
 (NOTE: Please check Pearson VUE's Covid-19 page for information about exam availability in your area.)

 You can also take your PMP, CAPM, PMI-ACP or PMI-PBA exam in the comfort of your home or office while being monitored by an online proctor through Pearson VUE.

 However, South Korea and Japan exam candidates can take the PMP online proctored exam with ATA.
 The ATA exam interface is set up with a choice of two languages--Japanese and Korean, and local native-speaking proctors will help you navigate the test-taking process.
 No need to schedule your exam during the week, you now have the option to test on select weekend days.
 Learn more about how to prepare for your PMP online proctored certification exam.
 All other online certification exams for South Korea and Japan will be offered with Pearson Vue.